 Arab Bank Australia Limited (referred to as the "Bank" or "Company") is a Company domiciled in Australia.
-The address of the Company's registered office is Level 7, 20 Bridge Street, Sydney, NSW, 2000.
+The address of the Company's registered office and principal place of business is Level 7, 20 Bridge Street, Sydney, NSW, 2000.

 The Company established the Petra Trusts (referred to as the "Trust") which is a Residential Mortgage Backed Internal Securitisation Trust.
 The Company acts as subscriber, manager and administrator of the Trust.
 Perpetual Corporate Trust Limited is the Trustee.
 The Trust is a wholly owned entity of the Company since inception.
 Refer to Note 13 for further details.